 After completing all steps, the debtor will receive a debt discharge wiping out qualifying debt.

 To make the most of your discharge and ensure life after bankruptcy goes smoothly, you'll want to do a bit of planning.

 Some areas of your life will be more challenging to negotiate for a year or two after filing for bankruptcy, specifically, renting or leasing housing, financing a car, and establishing a bank account.
 So it's essential to have these things in place before filing.
 And don't plan on making changes soon.

 Tip.
 If you'll be letting go of a house and you're worried about moving your children's schools, rent something in the area, if possible—before filing, of course.

 You can start rebuilding credit soon after completing a bankruptcy.
 Most filers are surprised by how quickly they receive credit offers.
 But it makes sense.
 Creditors know you won't be able to file again for quite a few years, so if you're employed, you'll be a reasonable credit risk.
 Take the opportunity to find out about credit-building strategies.

 Many filers are relieved to learn that they don't need to push aside a dream of buying a home.
-You could be eligible as soon as two to four years after your bankruptcy case.
+You could be eligible two to four years after your bankruptcy case.
 Find out more about post-bankruptcy homebuying requirements so you can plan accordingly.